Appalachian Speech and Debate Championship

 I’m a Tabula rasa Judge especially in Policy debate.
 If you don’t tell me how you want me to weigh the round and set a minimum burden for each side to have to meet within the round to win then I will default to judging based on the block and will turn into a games playing judge and will make voting decisions based on what my flow shows and dropped arguments or arguments that were lost or conceded will very much factor into my vote.
 Impacts, Warrants and links need to be made very clear, and always show me the magnitude.

-I have judged debate events off and on for 35+ years.
+I have judged debate events off and on for almost 40 years.

-Although my initial experience was in Policy Debate, I do not like high speed.
+Although my initial experience was in policy debate, I do not like high speed.
 If I am leaning forward to catch everything you are saying or you are gasping for air between utterances, you are talking too fast.
-I also dislike spreading.
-If the only way you think you can win a round is by throwing out a lot of one-sentence arguments in the hope your opponent can't respond to them all, you need to rethink your strategy.
+If that is the case or you're overwhelming my ability to process information, I will say SPEED.
+By the same token, if you're speaking is not clear, I will say CLEAR.
+Please adjust accordingly if I say SPEED or CLEAR.

 I do try to come in with an open mind.
 As a result, I will listen to and potentially "vote" any issue you raise.
 But I prefer for debaters on both sides to address the topic and clash thoughtfully with the other side's arguments.